 Each model we tested is different; some innovative designs like no other, and some slightly reimagined versions of each other.
 Some have designs created for versatility and some are intended for specific uses.
 Some are best for backpacking or traveling; some are ultralightweight, some carry heavy loads better than others; some have tons of pockets and others are simple.
-Consider the length of your typical trip, the size of your average load, and the environments you will be in to narrow in on the right pack for you.
+Consider the length of your typical trip, the size of your average load, and the environments you will be in to hone in on the right pack for you.

 There's a wide range of backpacking styles.
 By deciding which you prefer, you will narrow your choices toward backpacks that suit your needs.
-Consider whether you like to go short or long distance trip and whether you prefer overnight, weekend, or weeklong trips.
-If you're thru-hiking, you'll want to consider the weight that you'll be hauling that whole way (this includes the pack itself) might be more important to you than if you plan to stick to shorter trips.
+Consider whether you like to go short or long-distance trip and whether you prefer single overnights, weekends, or weeklong trips.
+If you're thru-hiking a long trail, considering the weight that you'll be hauling that whole way (this includes the pack itself) might be more important to you than if you plan to stick to shorter trips.
 Each is unique to personal style and geographical parameters.

 This specific style covers shorter distances per day and typically enjoys shorter length trips overall.
 This style of backpacking may be much more open to different backpack designs and features.
 Most women's packs are suitable for this style of travel.
 Features that will be most important will be the pack's comfort with heavier loads, and capacity if you like to bring everything but the kitchen sink on your backpacking glamping rambles.
 Less important might be quick access pockets that allow you to get to your gear while still wearing the pack since breaks can be frequent and leisurely.
 It comes down to personal preferences on comfort and organization to choose the most suitable model.